 Cytomegalovirus (CMV) retinitis is a sight-threatening disease associated with AIDS (acquired immune deficiency syndrome) — a serious disease of the immune system caused by infection with HIV (human immunodeficiency virus).

 When CMV invades the retina, it begins to compromise the light-sensitive receptors that enable us to see.
-This does not cause any pain, but you may see eye floaters or small specks and experience reduced visual acuity (blurry vision) or decreased peripheral vision.
+This typically does not cause any pain, but you may see eye floaters or small specks and may experience reduced visual acuity (blurry vision) or decreased peripheral vision.

 AIDS patients sometimes also experience changes to the retina and optic nerve without clear signs of CMV retinitis.

-What Causes CMV Retinitis?
+What causes CMV retinitis?

 For people with AIDS, the difference is that their weakened or non-functioning immune system cannot stave off this virus.
 Other people with a weakened or suppressed immune system, such as those undergoing chemotherapy or a bone marrow transplant, also are at risk.
 CMV retinitis occurs much less frequently in this group of patients than in the AIDS population.